RuleML/Test-Rebase/README.md

    test, repeat, ...

-5. When you are satisfied with your fix, merge back into your master branch
+5. When you are satisfied with your fix, "merge" back into your master branch using rebase to squash your many commits into a single commit

+    $ git rebase -i Issue#45
     $ git checkout master
     $ git merge Issue#45